Timely follow-up care to reduce hospital readmissions and complications

 Care teams and physicians are notified in real-time or batch when their patients have been tested for COVID-19, to ensure the patient is being cared for in the appropriate setting.
 These alerts are also vital for an office’s infectious disease protocols.
 Read more in the FAQ.

-Nationwide interoperability enabled by the Patient Centered Data Home
+Nationwide Interoperability Enabled by the Patient Centered Data Home (PCDH)

 UHIN is connected nationwide to seamlessly deliver patient health information across state lines and across health systems, improving the patient experience by making health information available whenever and wherever care occurs.
 See which states UHIN is connecting to: